SignpostMarv/Prebuild/Prebuild/doc/readme.txt

-.NET Pre-Build Instructions
+Prebuild Instructions

-.NET Pre-Build is an XML-driven pre-build tool allowing developers to easily generate project or make files for major IDE's and .NET development tools including: Visual Studio 2003, Visual Studio 2002, SharpDevelop, MonoDevelop, and NAnt.
+Prebuild is an XML-driven pre-build tool allowing developers to easily generate project or make files for major IDE's and .NET development tools including: Visual Studio 2005, Visual Studio 2003, Visual Studio 2002, SharpDevelop, MonoDevelop, and NAnt.

 _________________________________________________________________________________
 Overview

-.NET Prebuild can be either be run from the command line to generate the project and make files or you can execute the included batch (*.bat) and Unix Shell script (*.sh) files.
+Prebuild can be either be run from the command line to generate the project and make files or you can execute the included batch (*.bat) and Unix Shell script (*.sh) files.
 The Prebuild file

 _________________________________________________________________________________
 The currently supported developement tools and their associated batch and shell script files.

+Visual Studio .NET 2005 (VS2005.bat)
 Visual Studio .NET 2003 (VS2003.bat)
 Visual Studio .NET 2002 (VS2002.bat)
-Visual Studio .NET 2005 Express (VS2005Express.bat)
 SharpDevelop (SharpDevelop.bat) - http://www.icsharpcode.net/OpenSource/SD/
 MonoDevelop (MonoDevelop.sh) - http://www.monodevelop.com/
+NAnt (nant.sh and nant.bat) - http://nant.sourceforge.net/

 Notes:
-A Unix Shell script is provided for MonoDevelop, as this is far more appropriate then a windows batch file.
+A Unix Shell script is provided for MonoDevelop, as this is more appropriate than a windows batch file.
 Visual Studio .NET 2005 and the Visual Express IDE's can import solutions from older versions of Visual Studio .NET.
-NAnt and Makefiles are not currently supported as NAnt allows for VS.NET solutions to be executed directly.
+Makefiles are not currently supported.

 _________________________________________________________________________________
 Command Line Syntax: